Jean-KOUAGOU/1st-place-solution-single-cell-pbs/README.md

 2. Model Architectures
 - Use LSTM, GRU, and 1d-CNN architectures (see `models.py`).
 3. Loss Functions and Optimizer
-Use MSE, MAE, BCE, and LogCosh (see `helper_classes.py`), and the Adam optimizer to train the models in a 5-fold cross validation setting.
+- Use MSE, MAE, BCE, and LogCosh (see `helper_classes.py`)
+- Use Adam optimizer to train the models in a 5-fold cross validation setting.
 4. Hyperparameters
 - 250 epochs, lr 0.001 for LSTM and 1d-CNN, and 0.0003 for GRU.
 - Use gradient norm clip value of 1.0 during training